Hinsley Hall Residential Weekends

 For the Lectio Divina, Evening Prayer and morning Mass, the Year 2 and Year 3 students are invited to guide, lead and prepare various liturgical duties as part of their diaconal training.
 These tasks include:

 The rota for these duties will be compiled in advance, so you will always have at least a month's notice, and preparation time, where needed.
-Names are rotated at each Hinsley weekend, to give every student the chance to perform these tasks in an objective environment. |
+Names are rotated at each Hinsley weekend, to give every student the chance to perform these tasks in an objective environment.
+If you have any queries about any of the allocated tasks, please contact the NDFP's liturgical coordinator - see the Contacts list in your Student Handbook. |

 GENERAL